 To complete the proof of the theorem, we give an efficient classical algorithm to find a generating set of the centralizer $C_{\mc{S}}(\sigma)$; our approach is to reduce this task to a certain problem over the group $G\times G$ that can be efficiently solved using lemma \ref{lemma Algorithms for finite Abelian groups}.
-In first place, we define $K\subset G\times G$ to be the group of tuples $(g,h)$ such that there exists a stabilizer operator $\sigma(a,g,h)\in C_{\mc{S}}(\sigma)$.
-Then we prove that $C_{\mc{S}}(\sigma)$ is isomorphic to $K$ via the map $\kappa : \sigma(a,g,h) \rightarrow (g,h)$, and that $\kappa$ is efficiently classically invertible: this reduces the problem to finding a generating set of $K$ and applying the map $\kappa^{-1}$ to all its elements.
+Let $K\subset G\times G$ be the group of tuples $(g,h)$ such that there exists a stabilizer operator $\sigma(a,g,h)\in C_{\mc{S}}(\sigma)$; we prove that $C_{\mc{S}}(\sigma)$ is isomorphic to $K$ via the map $\kappa : \sigma(a,g,h) \rightarrow (g,h)$, and that $\kappa$ is efficiently classically invertible: this reduces the problem to finding a generating set of $K$ and applying the map $\kappa^{-1}$ to all its elements.

 First, it is straightforward to verify that $\kappa$ is an isomorphism.
 Equations (\ref{commutation relations Pauli operators}) imply that the map is indeed linear.
 Surjectivity is granted by definition.
 Invertibility follows then from the fact that only elements of the type $\gamma^{a}I\in C_\mathcal{S}(\sigma)$, for some $a$, belong to $\ker\kappa$ (where $I$ denotes the identity): the latter are invalid stabilizer operators unless $\gamma^a=1$.